 The stakes for non-compliance are significant.
 The Department of Health and Human Services, Office for Civil Rights (OCR), may impose a penalty on a covered entity for a failure to comply with a requirement of the Privacy Rule.
 These penalties can range from $100 to $50,000 or more per violation, up to an annual maximum of $1.5 million.

-Retail companies must manage a host of documents, including end of day reports, merchandising setups, customer invoices and even shelf and name tags, which makes scanning and capture a particularly good fit for retail companies.
-The benefits of creating a systematic and secure document workflow between stores and headquarters has been long-documented.
+Retail companies must manage a host of documents, including end of day reports, merchandising setups, customer invoices, and even shelf and name tags, which makes scanning and capture a particularly good fit for retail companies.
+The benefits of creating a systematic and secure document workflow between stores and headquarters have been long-documented.